LA's Grand Central Market shifts gears, transforms into 'Bazaar' by adding artists, other vendors to landmark space

 "We're still trying to figure it all out, but the weeks we've been here have been pretty decent so far," said Onyekwe.
 "It's been nice adding that all in with what we do online."

-"Because of the COVID a lot of people were afraid to come out but in these two weeks I see there is a lot more traffic," said Khrystyne Chong.
+"Because of COVID, a lot of people were afraid to come out, but in these two weeks, I see there is a lot more traffic," said Khrystyne Chong.